 S T Pardeshi, Medical officer of health, Pune Municipal Corporation

 More than 1.5 million people currently receive free drugs at the 13,000 Indian government centres across the country.
-In June 2013 it was reported that shortages were occurring particularly of the paediatric doses used to treat children with TB, and that some clinics were apparently turning away sick children, whilst others were carrying out the risky process of splitting adult pills.10Anand, Geeta “Shortages of Drugs Threaten TB Fight”, The Wall Street Journal, 6 June 2013online.wsj.com/article/ G. R. Khatri, the former head of India’s Central TB division, called the paediatric shortages “disastrous”.
+In June 2013 it was reported that shortages were occurring particularly of the paediatric doses used to treat children with TB.
+Some clinics were apparently turning away sick children, whilst others were carrying out the risky process of splitting adult pills.10Anand, Geeta “Shortages of Drugs Threaten TB Fight”, The Wall Street Journal, 6 June 2013online.wsj.com/article/ G. R. Khatri, the former head of India’s Central TB division, called the paediatric shortages “disastrous”.

-In addition to paediatric dosages being in short supply, the central government was also unable to provide sufficient quantities of the TB drugs rifampicin, streptomycin and kanamycin, although the shortages of adult dosages was apparently being solved by letting states buy the medicines themselves from private suppliers, and making emergency purchases.
+In addition to paediatric dosages being in short supply, the central government was also unable to provide sufficient quantities of the TB drugs rifampicin, streptomycin and kanamycin.
+However the shortages of adult dosages was apparently solved by letting states buy the medicines themselves from private suppliers, and making emergency purchases.